 - Switch to a default theme, and check if the 503 Service unavailable error is gone.

 - Contact your web hosting provider as the last resort.

-Error getting the remote image
+WooCommerce Error getting the remote image

-The solution to this error is to contact your web hosting service providers to increase your server’s max-input-time from -1 to 36000.
+However, if it doesn’t fix the error, you can contact your web hosting service providers to increase your server’s max-input-time from -1 to 36000.

 Product error: You don’t have permission to access…

-PHP fatal errors
+WooCommerce Errors – PHP fatal errors

 Allowed memory size exhausted

 The error indicates that a set memory limit on PHP has been exceeded.
 To increase it, you have to access the root folder of your remote site and look for the wp-config.php file.